seanmburns00/Dungeon-Delicacies/Recipe Book/Entrees/[SC]Knuckles' Kickin' Chili.md

     - Place scallion greens in a small bowl and cover with plastic wrap; refrigerate until ready to serve

 2. **Cook beef**
-    - Set slow cooker (atleast 5 quarts) to the sauté/brown setting and add a large drizzle of oil
+    - Set slow cooker (atleast 5 quarts) to the sauté/brown setting (see tip below if setting isn't present) and add a large drizzle of oil
     - Once oil is hot, add beef, chopped onion, green pepper, garlic, scallion whites, Southwest Spice Blend, Mexican Spice Blend, and a big pinch of salt and pepper
     - Cook, breaking meat up into pieces, until browned and mostly cooked through, 3-5 minutes
     - Stir in tomato paste and cook, stirring, until slightly darkened, 1-2 minutes